galvdat-hthieu/vgupe2024_team8/Report.md

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/68812852/7ab473cf-f86b-4eef-a26c-bc3e7db6e858" width="400" height="400">

-- To add medicine: click "Add" at the bottom left of the GUI, fill out the fields -> click "Ok" -> click "Refresh" to load the medicine list again.
+- To add medicine: click "Add" at the bottom left of the GUI, fill out the fields -> click "Ok" -> click "Refresh" to load the medicine list again. (only user Authorized)

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/68812852/5dc49c08-2d88-4f11-83d5-cc4c045257ad" width="400" height="400">

-- To edit a medicine information : Choose a medicine on the list -> click "Edit" at the bottom left -> Change information in the field -> click "Ok"
+- To edit a medicine information : Choose a medicine on the list -> click "Edit" at the bottom left -> Change information in the field -> click "Ok" (only user Authorized)

 <img src="https://github.com/galvdat-hthieu/vgupe2024_team8/assets/68812852/012a051b-91b5-43a9-bc35-25b25cd1fae0" width="400" height="400">

-- To delete an medicine : Choose an medicine on the list -> click "Delete" .
+- To delete an medicine : Choose an medicine on the list -> click "Delete" . (only user Authorized)

 - To export medicine list into .csv file : click export at the bottom right.
 The .csv file will be save on the current working directory.